 But you should also know your rights under the law.
 Under the Consumer Rights Act, customers are entitled to a full refund on faulty goods within 30 days.

-After the 30-day period, you are still entitled to a repair or replacement for up to 6 months.
+After the 30-day period, you're still entitled to a repair or replacement for up to 6 months.

 If you have simply changed your mind about a product, you have no right to a refund.
-Many shops obviously have their own policy on this and usually offer some kind of refund or exchange within a certain number of days, but they are not obliged in any way to stick to it.
+Many shops obviously have their own policy on this, and usually offer some kind of refund or exchange within a certain number of days, but they're not obliged in any way to stick to it.

-If a shop or seller is refusing to give you a refund and you think you are entitled to one, you can take them to a small claims court, which can be quite expensive, or you can refer your case to an Alternative Dispute Resolution (ADR) provider, which is usually paid for by the retailer.
+If a shop or seller is refusing to give you a refund and you think you're entitled to one, you can take them to a small claims court.
+This can be quite expensive, or you can refer your case to an Alternative Dispute Resolution (ADR) provider, which is usually paid for by the retailer.

-The law guarantees certain rights for you and if the merchant is not honouring those rights, then it might seem overly complicated to resolve the issue.
+The law guarantees certain rights for you but if the merchant isn't honouring those rights, then it might seem overly complicated to resolve the issue.

-However, if you paid for the item with a credit card and the value was over £100 and less than £30,000 then your credit card provider might be able to give you a refund.
+However, if you paid for the item with a credit card and the value of what you bought was over £100 and less than £30,000, then your credit card provider might be able to give you a refund.

-They might be able to do this even if you are outside of your legal rights if you think you still have a good case for a refund.
+They might be able to do this even if you're outside your legal rights, if you think you still have a good case for a refund.
 But this will then come down to the discretion of the credit card provider.

-If you are buying services, such as a car repair or a haircut, then the Consumer Rights Act can also protect you.
+If you're buying services, such as a car repair or a haircut, then the Consumer Rights Act can also protect you.
 You have a right to a certain expectation of the quality of service you receive.
 It should be done with reasonable care, as agreed with the customer.

-Essentially, section 75 of the Consumer Credit Act 1975 states that your credit card provider and the merchant you made the purchase from are equally responsible if something goes wrong.
+Essentially, section 75 of the Consumer Credit Act 1975 states, your credit card provider and the merchant you made the purchase from are equally responsible if something goes wrong.

 You can claim a refund, repair or replacement so long as the price of the goods or services you purchased were more than £100 and less than £30,000.

 However, the threshold figure still applies even if you only use your credit card to for part of the cost.
-For example, if you paid for an item worth £101, but used cash or cheque for most of it, and used a credit card for the rest, the purchase would still be protected because the total value is over £100.
+For example, if you paid for an item worth £101, but used cash or cheque for most of it, and used a credit card for the rest, the purchase would still be protected.
+This is because the total value is over £100.

-The total cost has to be over £100 though.
-If the item is £99 but you were charged a £1.01 service charge, for example, then the purchase would not be protected.
+The total cost has to be over £100.
+If the item is £99, but you were charged a £1.01 service charge, for example, then the purchase would not be protected.

-These protections do not exist when you pay for goods and services in full with cash or cheques, as only the merchant can be considered liable.
+These protections don't exist when you pay for goods and services in full with cash or cheques, as only the merchant can be considered liable.

-There are a few exceptions to the credit card protections though.
+There are a few exceptions to the credit card protections.
 For example, if you used a charge card or a store card to make the purchase.
-This also goes for company credit cards, credit card cheques and purchases made through PayPal (even if it is tied to your credit card).
+This also goes for company credit cards, credit card cheques and purchases made through PayPal (even if it's tied to your credit card).

-Get as much evidence as you can from the merchant, including any proof that your expectations were clearly failed or the purchase did not meet a satisfactory quality that would be otherwise reasonable to expect.
+Collect as much evidence as you can from the merchant, including any proof that your expectations were clearly failed, or the purchase didn't meet a satisfactory quality that would be otherwise reasonable to expect.